Cancer

 By Michelle Dailey, Licensed Family Therapist for Oncology, Nuvance Health

 Chances are cancer has affected you or someone you know.
-The American Cancer Society estimates nearly 17 million cancer survivors are alive in the United States today, and the number will continue to increase.
+The National Cancer Institute estimates nearly 18.1 million cancer survivors are alive in the United States today, and the number will continue to increase.

 That means millions of people have managed through a cancer diagnosis, which can have a profound impact on mental health.